TDG-Platform/docs/DGLayers.md

 	alunite1.spc : 0.20
 	gypsum1.spc : 0.18
 ```
 The above command takes as input a multi-band AComp'd reflectance raster of USHORT (0-10000) and returns a single-band "class map" raster of UCHAR, an optional multi-band "rules" ("angles") raster of USHORT, and a text legend README.txt (as well as README_22.txt for ENVI users) accompanying each.
 This function applies the usual Spectral Angle Mapping calculation to produce the rasters.
 The "rules" raster will only be generated when the "-rules" option is invoked.
 The "rules" raster is computed as the integer part of "angle(radians) x 10000".
 Depending on input file size and the number of materials specified, the "rules" raster can be a very large file.
 The number of bands in the "rules" raster is the same as the number of materials referenced by the user, and the ordering of the bands corresponds to the ordering in the material list referenced by the user.
 If the user references all the materials in the spectral library, then the ordering of the output bands follows the file order of materials.
 The "corr" option means compute "spectral correlation angle" instead of "spectral angle".
-In the former, the angle is computed as arcosine((r + 1)/2)), where r is the Pearson correlation coefficient.
+In the former, the angle is computed as arcosine((r + 1)/2)), where r is a modified Pearson correlation coefficient.
 In the latter, the angle is computed as the arcosine of the dot product of the normalized vectors.

 The spectral library file must be the text file equivalent of an ENVI spectral library file.
 The first line is a header.
 The second line is "Column 1: X Axis".
 That is followed by one line per material.
 In turn, that is followed by the material spectra in column format.
 The first "material spectrum" is associated with "Column 1: X Axis".